 Chipping Campden

-Chipping Campden is the northern gateway to the Cotswold Way walking trail and one of the most complete medieval market towns in England.
-The curving High Street, lined with honey-stone buildings dating from the 14th century onward, is extraordinarily well-preserved — arguably more genuinely medieval in character than any comparable street in England.
-The 15th-century wool church of St James is one of the finest “wool churches” (built with wealth from the medieval wool trade that made the Cotswolds prosperous for centuries) in the region.
-The Old Campden House ruins, the Market Hall, and the almshouses complete a townscape of remarkable cohesion.
+Chipping Campden is the northern gateway to the Cotswold Way and one of the most complete medieval market towns in England.
+Its curving High Street, lined with golden-stone buildings that date from the 14th century onward, is so well-preserved it feels closer to its medieval roots than almost any comparable street in the country.
+The 15th-century church of St James is one of the great “wool churches” of the region, paid for by the medieval wool trade that made the Cotswolds rich for centuries.
+Add the Old Campden House ruins, the Market Hall, and the almshouses, and you have a townscape that hangs together beautifully.

 Castle Combe

 Castle Combe, at the southern end of the Cotswolds in Wiltshire, has been named “the prettiest village in England” more times than it can count — and the claim is entirely justified.
 The village has no shops or commercial facilities beyond a pub and the Manor House hotel (a supremely elegant country house hotel), which means it has been preserved in remarkable amber.
-It has appeared in numerous films and TV productions, most famously in Doctor Dolittle (1967) and as a location for the 2015 Cinderella.
+It has appeared in numerous films and TV productions, most famously in Doctor Dolittle (1967), Stardust (2007), and War Horse (2011).
 The surrounding countryside, including the By Brook valley, provides excellent walking.

 Stow-on-the-Wold and the Slaughters

-Stow-on-the-Wold occupies the highest point in the Cotswolds (244m) and is known for its large market square, antique shops, and excellent independent restaurants.
-The nearby villages of Upper Slaughter and Lower Slaughter — whose alarming names derive from the Old English “slohtre” (muddy place), not anything violent — are among the most serene and least commercialized in the region.
-Lower Slaughter’s mill, with its water wheel beside the Eye brook, is one of the quieter photogenic spots in an area full of them.
+Stow-on-the-Wold is the highest market town in the Cotswolds, sitting at around 800 feet (244m) on an exposed hilltop where, as the local saying goes, “the wind blows cold.”
+It is known for its broad market square, antiques shops, and a strong line-up of independent restaurants.
+The neighbouring villages of Upper Slaughter and Lower Slaughter — whose alarming names come from the Old English “slohtre” (muddy place), not anything sinister — are among the most peaceful and least commercialised in the region.
+Lower Slaughter’s mill, its water wheel turning beside the little River Eye, is one of the quieter photogenic corners in an area full of them.

 The Market Towns

-Beyond the villages, the Cotswolds has a string of excellent market towns worth spending more time in.
-Cirencester (the “Capital of the Cotswolds,” and the second largest city in Roman Britain after London) has a wonderful market, excellent independent shops, and the Corinium Museum — one of the best Roman museums in England, with extraordinary floor mosaics.
-Moreton-in-Marsh has a weekly Tuesday market dating back to the Middle Ages and direct rail access from London Paddington (1 hour 40 minutes) — the only Cotswolds town with a direct London train service.
-Tetbury is known for its antiques shops and the nearby Highgrove House (King Charles III’s private residence — garden tours available between April and October, booked well in advance).
-Burford, on the River Windrush at the eastern edge of the Cotswolds, is a medieval wool town with a steeply sloping High Street leading down to a medieval bridge — one of the most atmospheric townscapes in the region.
+Beyond the villages, the Cotswolds has a string of market towns worth lingering in.
+Cirencester (the “Capital of the Cotswolds,” and the second largest town in Roman Britain after Londinium) has a lively market, plenty of independent shops, and the Corinium Museum, one of the best Roman collections in the country, with floor mosaics worth the trip on their own.
+Moreton-in-Marsh holds a Tuesday market dating back to the Middle Ages and has the most convenient rail link in the region, with direct trains from London Paddington (1 hour 40 minutes).
+Tetbury is known for its antiques shops and for nearby Highgrove House, King Charles III’s private residence, whose gardens open for booked tours between April and October.
+Burford, on the River Windrush at the eastern edge of the Cotswolds, is a medieval wool town whose steeply sloping High Street runs down to an old stone bridge — one of the most striking streetscapes in the Cotswolds.

 Walking the Cotswolds

-The Cotswold Way (102 miles from Chipping Campden to Bath) is one of England’s finest long-distance National Trails — well-signed, beautifully maintained, and full of outstanding views and charming overnight stops in village B&Bs and inn guestrooms.
-It can be walked in 7–10 days at a comfortable pace.
-Luggage transfer services will carry bags between overnight stops, so you walk with only a daypack.
-Shorter day walks are possible from virtually every village — the Windrush Valley walk from Bourton-on-the-Water to Burford (8 miles) is particularly beautiful, passing through Lower Slaughter and the Rissington villages.
-The walk from Chipping Campden to Broadway (6 miles along the escarpment edge) offers some of the finest open views in the region.
+The Cotswold Way runs 102 miles from Chipping Campden to Bath and is one of England’s best long-distance National Trails: clearly signposted, well maintained, and strung with wide views and good overnight stops in village B&Bs and inns.
+Most walkers cover it in 7 to 10 days at an unhurried pace, and luggage-transfer firms will move your bags between stops so you can walk with just a daypack.
+You don’t have to take on the whole route, though.
+Almost every village makes a starting point for a day walk: the Windrush Valley route from Bourton-on-the-Water to Burford (8 miles) is a particular pleasure, passing through Lower Slaughter and the Rissington villages, while the stretch from Chipping Campden to Broadway (6 miles along the escarpment edge) serves up some of the widest views anywhere on the trail.

 Where to Stay and Eat

-The Cotswolds has an exceptional concentration of country house hotels, village pubs with rooms, and B&Bs in historic buildings.
-The Lord of the Manor in Upper Slaughter (a 17th-century manor house hotel) and the Lygon Arms in Broadway (a coaching inn dating from the 14th century) are among the finest country hotels in England.
-For more accessible accommodation, the Cotswolds has hundreds of village B&Bs in period properties — most villages of any size have at least one excellent option between £90 and £150 per night for a double room.
-The Old Butchers in Stow-on-the-Wold, the Horse and Groom at Bourton-on-the-Hill (exceptional food in a Regency-era pub), and the Wild Rabbit in Kingham are among the better dining options in the region.
-The Cotswolds’ afternoon tea culture — scones, clotted cream, and local jam in a stone-walled tearoom — is at its finest here.
+Few parts of England pack in country house hotels, pubs with rooms, and B&Bs in old buildings quite like this.
+At the top end, the Lords of the Manor in Upper Slaughter (a 17th-century manor house) and the Lygon Arms in Broadway (a coaching inn whose history reaches back to the 14th century) rank among the best country hotels in the country.
+For something more affordable, hundreds of village B&Bs occupy period properties, and most villages of any size have at least one good room going for £90 to £150 a night for a double.
+For dinner, the Old Butchers in Stow-on-the-Wold, the Horse and Groom at Bourton-on-the-Hill (very good food in a Regency-era pub), and the Wild Rabbit in Kingham are among the standouts.
+And this is prime territory for afternoon tea: scones, clotted cream, and local jam in a stone-walled tearoom.

 Getting There and Getting Around

-A car is the most practical way to explore the Cotswolds — public transport between villages is limited and infrequent.
-From London, the journey to the Cotswolds takes 1.5–2 hours by car on the M40 (Chipping Campden, Burford, Bourton-on-the-Water) or M4/A419 (Cirencester, Bibury, Castle Combe).
-Moreton-in-Marsh has the most useful rail connection from London Paddington (1 hour 40 minutes), with local buses covering some villages from there.
-From the north, the M5 and A46 provide access from Birmingham (1 hour) and Bristol (45 minutes).
-Flights to London (Heathrow or Gatwick) with onward hire car is the most practical approach for international visitors.
-The best time to visit is April–June (spring flowers, before peak crowds) or September–October (autumn colors, quieter roads).
-August is the most crowded month; January through March is quiet and often cold but genuinely atmospheric with frost on the stone.
+A car is by far the most practical way to get around the Cotswolds, as buses between villages are limited and run infrequently.
+From London, the drive takes about 1.5 to 2 hours on the M40 (for Chipping Campden, Burford, and Bourton-on-the-Water) or the M4 and A419 (for Cirencester, Bibury, and Castle Combe).
+The handiest train is to Moreton-in-Marsh from London Paddington (1 hour 40 minutes), with local buses reaching some villages from there.
+From the north, the M5 and A46 bring you in from Birmingham (1 hour) and Bristol (45 minutes).
+For international visitors, the usual route is to fly into London (Heathrow or Gatwick) and pick up a hire car.
+Aim for April to June (spring flowers, fewer crowds) or September and October (autumn colours, quieter roads).
+August is the busiest month, while January through March is quiet and often cold, but lovely when there’s frost on the stone.

 Frequently Asked Questions